hades102zues/atwellerand_ssr/README.md

-Commission by Richard Atwell for his errand and rental serives business.
+Commission by Richard Atwell for his errand and rental services business.

 Front end for the business's website Built using Next.js & Typescript.